Forging a new path: Amish-born Black River seniors graduate

 Born into the Swartzentruber Amish community, cousins Miller and Yoder could have lived simple lives free of modern conveniences and filled with farming and buggies.

-Instead, they will graduate Friday evening — Miller as the valedictorian — and will be headed on paths of excellence in the fields of their choice.
+Instead, they graduated Friday evening — Miller as the valedictorian — and will be headed on paths of excellence in the fields of their choice.

 "Now we’re graduating," 17-year-old Yoder said. "… It’s a really big step and it’s crazy to see how far we’ve come from what we could have had and what we have now."